MelanieLinares/portfolio-new/site/content/post/ncdot-accessibility.md

   ### Alerts & pop-ups
   - Originally not focusable or operable, these did not have an accessible way to close content and were adjusted or given textual alternatives
-  - Alerts of important information were not announced to screen readers.
-Aria roles were added or re-implemented correctly.
+  - Alerts of important information were not announced to screen readers. <span title="ARIA: a set of roles and attributes that define ways to make content accessible" class="definition">Aria</span> roles were added or re-implemented correctly.

   ### Custom third-party components
   - Some components found to be inaccessible.
 Code was edited as able or replaced with native HTML5 controls